Tijuana River: Nature reserves

-Wastewater treatment
+Wastewater

 The river has been used as a wastewater conduit since at least the early 20th century.
-As such, the issue of sewage in the Tijuana River predates other news stories about the Mexico–United States border within the San Diego–Tijuana region by several decades.
 Raw-sewage overflows on the Mexican side, from canyons along the river, are a recurring problem despite cross-border efforts to clean it up.
 In fact, they are the main source of pollution.
 In addition to sewage, trash is carried downstream causing damage to vegetation and contributing to flooding.

 The first attempt to deal with sewage flowing into the Tijuana River was the creation of the International Outfall, a marine outfall, which was completed in 1939, but was proven to be inadequate as early as the late 1940s.
 By the 1950s, there were over 4 million gallons of sewage flowing into the river each day.
 Following a threat by the San Diego County's health officer, Mexico began to treat its sewage with chlorine.
 Usage of the outfall ended in 1962 due to the completion of a pumping plant, which discharged untreated sewage into the Pacific Ocean; the pumping plant broke down in 1975.
 In the 1960s an emergency link from Tijuana into the San Diego Water System was created, by the mid-1980s it was taking in about 15 million gallons a day of sewage.
 During the 1970s, up to ten million gallons of sewage entered the river each day from Tijuana.

 In 1980, Brian Bilbray, as Mayor of Imperial Beach, dammed the river with a skip loader to block the flow of sewage crossing the border.
 Partial progress was made in the 1980s with a Clean Water Grant from the U.S. Environmental Protection Agency to improve wastewater treatment, by creating the San Diego-Tijuana Wastewater Treatment Plant to protect estuary waters.
-In 1988, the river was found to be the most populated river on the Mexico–United States border.
+In 1988, the river was found to be the most polluted river on the Mexico–United States border.
 In April 1990, the U.S. Environmental Protection Agency found lead and mercury in the waters of the Tijuana River watershed that exceeded multiple times U.S. standards, prompting fears of outbreaks of malaria and encephalitis.
 That same year in 1990, Mexico agreed to pay $41 million of the $192 million to construct the plant.
 The plant was completed in 1997.
 Water from the plant is discharged more than three miles offshore, but does not meet levels required by the Clean Water Act due to the lack of secondary treatment.
 Finished in January 2011, the plant received a $93 million upgrade.
 Other sewage that would have flowed into the Tijuana river is treated at the Punta Banderas treatment plant; it handles 30 million gallons of sewage a day.
 However, its discharge doesn't meet Mexican water standards, sometimes causing closure of beaches as far north as Coronado.